nodeshift/nodejs-reference-architecture/docs/functional-components/static-assets.md

 ### Static only content

 If your application has only client JavaScript, like a Single Page Application (SPA), look no further.
 You most likely do not need to use Node.js to host the static content.
-You can use web servers or object storage like `nginx`, `Apache`, `COS`, `S3`, etc.
+You can use web servers or object storage like `nginx`, `Apache`, `COS`, `S3`, etc, and front that system with caching (CDN).

 ### Application with dynamically growing content (user generated content)